PolyChord/PolyChordLite/README.rst

 Python likelihoods (pypolychord)
 --------------------------------
 Being python, this interface is much more self-explanatory.
-You need to compile the library with:
+You can install locally with the command:

 .. code:: bash

-    make pypolychord
     python setup.py install --user

+However, you may wish to consider installing pypolychord in a `virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments>`.
 You can then import pypolychord from anywhere with the lines:

 .. code:: python